 St Aubin is a charming fishing village, full of historical houses and mouthwatering places to eat.
 Many of the incredible hotels and places to stay are located on sloped streets and are the perfect locations to admire the unbelievable views of the bay.
 A lot of the hustle and bustle is gathered along the promenade, so don’t forget to stop and enjoy a plate of local seafood when passing the restaurants.
 St Aubin’s Bay in Jersey is incredibly beautiful, it stretches from St Helier to the village of St Aubin.
 The sandy beach is made up of a huge expanse of land, ideal for kids to play ball games and create sandcastle masterpieces during the summer months.
 Whether you’re after things to do, places to eat or places to stay, our expert guide has got you covered!
 View all Jersey holidays here.

 St Aubin is a pretty little fishing village that has a rich history and is dotted with excellent eateries.
-There are lots of exciting things to do in St Aubin so take a look at our favourites below.
+There are lots of exciting things to do in St Aubin so take a look at what is in St Aubin below.

 Whilst exploring St Aubin Attractions you must appreciate the breath-taking views of St Aubin’s Bay.
 This very popular beach on the southwest of Jersey is incredibly popular amongst jet skiers, water skiers, paddle boarders and swimmers!
 This idyllic spot is perfect for sunbathers and families.
 St Aubin’s Harbour is also a great location to head to, it is scattered with fishing boats and makes for a lovely walk on a gorgeous sunny day.